esabo/CodingTheory/docs/src/Tutorials/Weight Reduction.md

 ```
 We see that the girth increased, as well as the cycle lengths, but the total number of elementary cycles is still six.
 The function `count_short_cycles` preallocates a dictionary with entries from ``g`` to ``2g - 2``, which in this case in ten.
 Since there are no length ten cycles, this entry still exists but with value zero.

 The hypergraph product does not preserve cycle structure, and the maximum girth of the Tanner graph is now capped at eight.
-Ignoring the ``X-Z`` correlations for the moment, let's consider the ``X`` stabilizers of the following codes.
+Ignoring the ``X``-``Z`` correlations, let's consider the ``X`` stabilizers of the following codes.
 ```
 julia> S = HypergraphProductCode(C)
 [[45, 9, 3]]_2 subsystem code